near/docs/docs/concepts/gas.md

 sidebar_label: Gas
 ---

-Gas is a dynamic, unified unit of cost of computation and storage on the blockchain as well as network utilization among nodes.
+Gas is a unified unit of cost of computation on the blockchain.
+It is purchased at a variable price point (depending on system load) using NEAR tokens at the moment a transaction is processed.
+Remaining tokens are refunded to the account that submitted the transaction.

-Accounts automatically buy gas using NEAR tokens at various points in time as when they invoke a function (charged at the moment the transaction is processed) or pay storage rent (charged periodically based on amount of data stored by an account as well as a possible tax on having a short account name to prevent name squatting).
+Accounts also pay storage rent which accumulates over time and is charged once the account submits a transaction for processing.
+Storage rent is charged for data and also as a tax on short account names to discourage name squatting.

 This page covers these dynamics in more detail, starting with an an excerpt from the [NEAR Whitepaper](https://nearprotocol.com/papers/the-official-near-white-paper/) below: